bsc-quantic/Tenet.jl/docs/src/transformations.md

 ## Example: RQC simplification

-Here we show how can we reduce the complexity of the tensor network by applying a tranformation to it.
-We take as an example the Sycamore circuit from the [Google's quantum supremacy paper](https://www.nature.com/articles/s41586-019-1666-5)
+Local transformations can dramatically reduce the complexity of tensor networks.
+Take as an example the Random Quantum Circuit circuit on the Sycamore chip from Google's quantum advantage experiment [arute2019quantum](@cite).

 ```@setup plot
 using Makie